"It—It's…It's Darkk!" Mike seized Jane's sleeve in alarm, shaking it uncontrollably.

 He expected the malfunction and slid back to the headrest—chuckling at his cool driving skills.

-Finally taking a deep breath inside, he wore a fake smile on his face—getting ready to complete the last mission with all his cool.
+Finally taking a deep breath inside, he wore a cool act on his face—getting ready to complete the last mission with all he got.

 Facade was really pissed about one thing though—about how the renowned Forces always leaves a gap in their firm strategies.

-He had counted the number of cat-and-mouse games with the Forces but each time, Facade just play with them while the other side tag along with his little games.
+He had counted the number of cat-and-mouse game he had played with them, but each time, Facade was one enjoying the moment while the other side was just forced to tag along with him.

 That makes it the sixteenth time.
 But, oh, you bunch of energy wasting duffers!
 I'll let you win for once.